anl-sepsci/kbkit/README.md

 * Each system to be analyzed must include:
     * rdf_dir/ containing .xvg RDF files for all pairwise interactions
+        * Both molecule IDs in RDF calculation *MUST BE* in filename
     * either .top topology file or .gro structure file (.gro is recommended)
     * .edr energy file
 * Each pure component must include: